-With the launch of the Amazon Kindle POS system its a great opportunity to talk about new technologies in the POS (Point of Sale) space for small businesses.
-How do small retailers & brands choose the right system?
-Watch on.
+With the launch of the Amazon Kindle POS system, it’s a great opportunity to talk about new technologies in the POS (Point of Sale) space for small businesses.
+How do small retailers and brands choose the right system?

-You know, if you’re familiar with POS systems, and you’re a vendor or small retailer, chances are you’ve spent quite some time agonizing over which systems to use.
-Potentially, you’re working off of an iPad, or maybe you’re working off your iPhone and using such applications as Square, or even Paypal.
-With so much recent technology being introduced into the market of POS for a small business, it often times leaves someone thinking, “Where should I start?
-Where should I go?
-What’s going to be the best use of inventory management for me, and how can I best take advantage of all these new products in the marketplace?”
+If you’re familiar with POS systems, and you’re a vendor or small retailer, chances are you’ve spent quite some time agonizing over which system to use.
+Potentially, you’re working off of an iPad, or maybe you’re working off your iPhone and using such applications as Square, or even PayPal.
+With so many new technologies being introduced into the POS market for small businesses, it often leaves business owners asking:

 Now, how does this work if you’re a vendor?
 Well, if you’re a brand, hopefully you’re taking advantage of all the new ways that you can access your customer.
-Meaning, with the integration of having a POS system that you can work with online and offline, you can manage your inventory and take advantage of things, like pop up shops, trade shows in terms of immediate selling, as well as taking a look at things, such as trunk shows and other types of events.
+Meaning, with the integration of having a POS system, you can work with online and offline, you can manage your inventory and take advantage of things, like pop-up shops, trade shows, etc. (in terms of immediate selling), as well as taking a look at things like trunk shows and other types of events.

-So, it’s important to think about your long-term strategy and having introduction of this Kindle POS system definitely begs us to think about how cheap are these types of things going to be.
-Obviously, when you have so many products to market, things start to get a little more competitive, so as a small business, you’re definitely in the advantageous position here.
-A lot of brands and companies are going to be vying for our business, and it’s really up to us and you to be critical in terms of where you spend your dollars.
-Hopefully, you’ve found a good POS system, and if you haven’t, definitely take a look at some of the ones that I’ve mentioned.
-Have a wonderful weekend.
+It’s always important to think about your long-term strategy.
+With the introduction of this Kindle POS system, it makes us think about how much these types of technologies are going to cost us.
+Obviously when you have so many products to market, things start to get a little more expensive.
+As a small business, you’re definitely in the advantageous position here.
+A lot of brands and companies are going to be vying for your business, and it’s really up to you to be critical in terms of where you spend your dollars.
+Hopefully you’ve found a good POS system- and if you haven’t, take a look at some of the ones mentioned above.